Buffalo Chip numbers higher than expected

 Pederson estimates 50-thousand people have been through the campground and thinks people are flocking to the Chip to escape the restrictions in the City.

-"Well, expecting 800-thousand for the 80th for Sturgis Rally, but even though it's 250, 400-thousand, there's still more people we'd like to see than any other time, right," said Sal Dazzo, president of Gun Barrel Coffee.
+“Well, expecting 800-thousand for the 80th for Sturgis Rally, but even though it’s 250, 400-thousand, there are still more people we’d like to see than any other time, right,” said Sal Dazzo, president of Gun Barrel Coffee.

-Dazzo said Gun Barrel Coffee's went in with the mentality of "it is what it is."
+Dazzo said Gun Barrel Coffee went in with the mentality of “it is what it is.”
 But, Dazzo estimates more than 3,000 people have passed by his tent in the last 24 hours.

 Pederson said the Buffalo Chip is one of the best parties around and draws people from all over, but the pandemic means some different visitors.